kubernetes-sigs/gateway-api/geps/gep-4661/index.md

 Concretely, this GEP has two goals:

 * Allow users to specify the scope of a service provisioned by an `In-Cluster` implementation, whether the provisioned Service should be of type `ClusterIP` or `LoadBalancer`.
-* Define normative requirements for each service type so that implementations ship with optimal defaults (e.g. `externalTrafficPolicy`, `healthCheckNodePort`)
+* Define normative requirements for each service type so that implementations ship with optimal defaults (e.g. `externalTrafficPolicy`)

 ### Goals